 Need To Reheat?

-Empty the pasta in a skillet over low heat drizzle little water over the pasta to add moisture.
+- Empty the pasta into a skillet over low heat and drizzle little water over the pasta to add moisture.

 The microwave is a quick and convenient method for reheating your leftover curry fettuccine.
 Follow these steps for the best results:

-Preheat the oven to 350 degrees, and remove the curry fettuccine, and jerk shrimp from the fridge.
-While you wait for the oven to come to temperature, take the chill off your leftovers by letting it rest at room temperature on the counter.
+- Preheat the oven to 350 degrees, remove the curry fettuccine, and jerk shrimp from the fridge.
+While you wait for the oven to come to temperature, take the chill off your leftovers by letting them rest at room temperature on the counter.

 4 servings per container